Play Live Radio

 Marines sit at the beginning of the Marine Corps birthday event at Camp Pendleton, Saturday, Oct.
 18, 2025.

-The event, "From Sea to Shore, an Amphibious Assault Demonstration," began at noon and runs the rest of the afternoon.
+The estimated 15,000 in attendance — 99 out of every 100 in uniform — stood for the duration of Vance's speech.
+The event, "From Sea to Shore, an Amphibious Assault Demonstration," began at noon and ran through the afternoon.

 Advertisement